webformsforcore/WebFormsForCore/README.md

 # WebFormsCore

-A port of WebForms for .NET 8
+A library to port WebForms apps to ASP.NET Core.